open-xml-templating/docxtemplater/README.md

 Functionality can be added with modules.
 Here is the list of existing modules:

-PRO Modules developped by docxtemplater core team :
+PRO Modules created by docxtemplater core team :

 - [Image module](https://docxtemplater.com/modules/image/) to add a given image with the syntax: `{%image}`.
 - [Html Module](https://docxtemplater.com/modules/html/) to insert formatted text in a docx document.